zotonic/zotonic/doc/dev/filing_issues.rst

 Whenever you encounter a bug in Zotonic, please do the following:

-* Search the current issue list to see if the bug you're experiencing is already reported.
+* Search the current issue list to see if the bug you’re experiencing is already reported.

-* If not, search the mailing list and the documentation for references, to see if other people experience the same or if you're the first.
+* If not, search the mailing list and the documentation for references, to see if other people experience the same or if you’re the first.

 * If you did not find anything, you can file a bug report on github.